fireship-io/fireship.io/content/courses/javascript/concepts-console.md

 ### How to conditionally console log?

-Sometimes you want to log ONLY when a condition is falsey - this is known as an assertion.
+Sometimes you want to log ONLY when a condition is falsy - this is known as an assertion.
 It will keep your code concise by eliminating the need for `if` statements.

 ```javascript
 // verbose 💩